richard1990/random-person-generator-web/README.md

 This is just a rough version I've been working on.
 There is basically no CSS and I plan on fixing that in the future.
 I also want to incude more data such as SIN and credit card stuff and whatever else I can think of.
 I also plan on expanding the story and want to make it more creative.

 You can play around with it on my website <a href="http://dev1.richardbarney.ca/random_person_generator/">here</a>.

+# Bugs

+Note that the first two people generated will probably be bugged (e.g. their age will probably be wrong), this is due to how I handled passing the variables to each PHP file through a session.
+I do plan on fixing this in the future.